Velubby/tokokita_app/README.md

-# tokokita_app
+# Toko Kita

-A new Flutter project.
+A new Flutter project for Inventory Management.

 ## Getting Started